 Wearing the skull and crossbones (THE MOTTO) with pride

-The Royal Lancers are the armoured cavalry regiment of 12 Armoured Infantry Brigade.
+The Royal Lancers are an armoured cavalry regiment in 1 Armoured Infantry Brigade.
 Its famous skull and crossbones cap badge, referred to as The Motto, is one of the most recognisable in the British Army and represents its motto: ‘Death or Glory’.

 2 May 2015